Ellie Leach

-Ellie Louise Leach (born 15 March 2001) is an English actress best known for portraying Faye Windass on the ITV soap opera Coronation Street since 2011.
+Ellie Louise Leach (born 15 March 2001) is an English actress, known for portraying the role of Faye Windass on the ITV soap opera Coronation Street between 2011 and 2023.
+Following her exit from the soap, she won the twenty-first series of the BBC contest Strictly Come Dancing.

 Early life

-Leach was born in Bury, Greater Manchester on 15 March 2001.
+Leach was born in Manchester, Greater Manchester, on 15 March 2001.
 Leach attended Fairfield High School for Girls.
 Leach is a cousin of Brooke Vincent, who played Sophie Webster in Coronation Street between 2004 and 2019.

 Career

 Leach began her television career appearing in television advertisements for Staples and McDonald's.
 In 2009, Leach appeared in the film A Boy Called Dad.
 In 2010, Leach appeared in an episode of Moving On as Stacy.
-In 2011, she was cast in the role of Faye Butler, a potential adoptive child for Anna (Debbie Rush) and Eddie Windass (Steve Huison) on the ITV soap opera Coronation Street.